 Green infrastructure (GI) utilizes natural systems to absorb and filter stormwater, relying on soil and plant life to remove toxins and recharge ground water supplies.
 In the built environment, GI systems are critical assets because they soak up stormwater before it gets to the sewer system.
 They can prevent Combined Sewer Overflow, which releases untreated sewage and street runoff into the Creek and NY Harbor during rain events.

-In addition to its positive impact on water quality, green infrastructure also generates green jobs, saves money through reduced capital expenditures on grey infrastructure, and conserves energy and combats the urban heat island effect through shade, insulation, and transpiration.
-Examples of green infrastructure projects include green & blue roofs, porous sidewalk & road surfaces, rain barrels, greywater systems, bio-swales, tree pits with storage chambers, and bluebelts.
+In addition to improving water quality, GI can also provide habitat for wildlife, generate green jobs, save money through reduced capital expenditures on grey infrastructure, conserve energy and combat the urban heat island effect through shade, insulation, and transpiration.
+Examples of green infrastructure projects include green & blue roofs, raingardens and biosawles, porous sidewalk & road surfaces, rain barrels, down-spout planters and bluebelts.